Skip to main content

 2 min read

-Below, the official wording explains exactly what the new mode does and why it matters.
+Below, the official wording spells out what the mode does and why it could matter for everyday searches.

 You can access Gemini 3 using the new AI Mode where you can switch to a Gemini 3 powered view.
 Where previously it was limited to the older iterations of this model, now it supports Gemini 3.
 This mode can explain, summarise, plan and create structured answers that go beyond simple search results.